f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab3.rst

 BIG-IP marks the entire pool as **red**.

+**The key point** :  two nodes are still up and running, but they show as red and **not** available in the context of this pool as the "write quorum" health check fails.
+The health check, targetting a specific MinIO URL, is failing due to the total number of nodes falling below the threshold of healthy nodes.

 |lab408|

 Notice that all nodes are down, however a few TCP connections remain active.
 No new S3 traffic will be proxied to these nodes by the corresponding